arindas/arundel/README.md

 # arundel

-Arundel is a Java library fo building computation graphs.
+Arundel is a Java library for building computation graphs.